This Apprenticeship Program Is Good News for the Missouri National Guard

 According to the Missouri National Guard, in order to participate, service members must:

-5. Be physically capable of performing essential functions of the apprenticeship program without posing a safety hazard to themselves or others.
+- Be physically capable of performing the essential functions of the apprenticeship program without posing a safety hazard to themselves or others.

-7. Have a minimum of 12 months service obligation remaining.
+- Have a minimum of 12 months of service obligation remaining.

-8. Complete a probationary period which may not exceed 25% of the length of the program or 1 year, whichever is shorter.
+- Complete a probationary period that may not exceed 25% of the program length or 1 year, whichever is shorter.

 Use Their Time in Service Towards Expanding Their Career Goals

 Missouri has around 10,000 National Guard members.
-This program will be able to give them a leg up in their civilian jobs and allow them to use time in service towards expanding their career goals.
+This program will give them a leg up in their civilian jobs and allow them to use time in service to advance their career goals.
 Apprenticeship programs can be a great way for those in the workforce to be able to learn new skills, learn from a mentor, and be able to be paid while they are doing so.
 In order to find out more information about the program, or to apply and participate, please visit the Missouri National Guard website.